startrekdude/taoquiz/README.md

 Usage: taoquiz <file.quiz> [result.html]
 ```

-See `sample-quizzes/` for examples of the input format.
+See `sample-quizzes/` for examples of the input format, and consult [auto-sticky.md](auto-sticky.md) for some things to be aware of if you're a heavy user of math mode.

 ## License